 - 1. Introduce the activity using a map of the schoolyard.
-Explain different surfaces in terms of stormwater runoff: water runs off pavement and even grass, picking up nutrients, salt, or other pollution such as motor oil or garbage. - 2.
+Inquire to the class about which surfaces generate stormwater runoff, and what the runoff may contain (excess nutrients, salt, or other pollution such as motor oil or garbage). - 2.
 Divide students into groups of 2-3, each equipped with a gallon of water, a marker, a map, and a clipboard. - 3.
 Send students around the schoolyard to pour the water on a variety of surfaces.
 With clipboard, students draw arrows to depict the directions runoff drains.
 Students cover a variety of surface types (pavement, turf grass, sand/gravel, long grass or wooded areas) and note how much water is running off the surface and how much soaks into the ground. - 4.
 Students return to the classroom.
 Use pre-calculated surface cover measurments and runoff coefficients from VLAWMO to have students calculate the ammount of runoff that's generated on the schoolyard during a 1" rain event.
+Runoff volume = surface (sq ft) \ coefficient (decimal) \ rainfall (ft).
 Refer to aerial map projected in front of the classroom.
 Groups may focus on individual surface covers, compiling them as a class. - 5.
-Analyze completed field maps and discuss where to place BMP's on the school yard, and which BMP's to use.
+Analyze completed field maps and discuss where to place BMP's on the school yard based on findings of water drainage.
 Describe and hand out BMP sample cards for reference.
-Students may present at the front of the class. - 6.
+Students may present selections at the front of the class. - 6.
 Students present their findings or combine their findings on a collective map to cover all areas of the schoolyard that were surveyed in step 3.
-Collective map includes arrows for drainage direction and taped-up BMP cards at the location. selected by the groups.
+A complete map to include arrows for drainage and BMP cards taped up at their expected locations.